bpollakw/thesis/README.md

-# Supplementary data for PhD thesis
+# Supporting information for PhD thesis

 "Frameworks for reprogramming lower plant systems" by Bernardo Pollak.

-This repository includes supplementary data for my PhD thesis.
+This repository includes supporting information and supplementary data for my PhD thesis.
 Folders are included with material referenced in the chapters.
 ## Image analysis scripts

 ## Sequences